 New business not working?
 Here’s why…

-As we look ahead to September and a new sales and marketing window, I’ve been reflecting on the challenges facing agency leaders who are struggling to grow, or in some cases, to simply maintain consistent revenue.
+I’ve been reflecting on the challenges facing agency leaders who are struggling to grow, or in some cases, to simply maintain consistent revenue.

 There are some familiar themes that have been cropping up in my conversations over recent months which made me question, why do we continually underinvest in agency sales and marketing?
 And why do we undervalue our new business and marketing talent?